cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

 1. Locate the cost pod name and create a shell.
     ```
     kubectl get pods
-    kubectl exec -it <pod-name> <cost-pod-name> -- /bin/sh
+    kubectl exec -it <cost-pod-name> -- /bin/sh
     ```

-1. Now in your shell, execute the following:
+1. Now in your shell, execute the following.
+Each one should resolve to the same IP address as they all refer to the same thing:
     ```
     nslookup account-service.default.svc.cluster.local
     nslookup account-service.default.svc